UBC-Thunderbots/Software/docs/software-architecture-and-design.md

 ## How Do We Use Coroutines?

+> [!IMPORTANT]
+> We are currently in the process of moving away from using coroutines and transitioning to using [finite-state machines](#finite-state-machines) for all our STP logic.

 We use Coroutines to write our [strategy logic](#strategy).
 The "pause and resume" functionality of Coroutines makes it much easier to write [Plays](#plays).

 Specifically, we use Coroutines as a way to break down our strategy into "stages".
 Once a "stage" completes we generally don't want to re-evaluate it, and would rather commit to a decision and move on.
 Coroutines makes it much easier to write "stages" of strategy without requiring complex state machine logic to check what stage we are in, and it's easier for developers to see what the intended order of operations is (eg. "Line up to take the shot" -> "shoot").